agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 }
 ```
 By default, each collected Data will be added to the `default` Group.
-As a conclusion we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.
+In conclusion, we can draw that the `default` Group represents all [Items](./Introduction.md#-item) of the Collection.
-But don't forget, that each Item is stored in the Collection itself and Groups are just possible interface to the stored Items.
+But don't forget that each Item is stored in the Collection itself, and Groups are just possible interfaces to the stored Items.

 ### 🌎 Existing primaryKey
 In case we collect a data object which contains an already existing `primary Key`,
-the existing data will be overwritten by the new data.
+the new data will overwrite the existing data.
 ```ts {3}
 MY_COLLECTION.collect({id: 1, name: "jeff"});
 MY_COLLECTION.getItemValue(1); // Returns '{id: 1, name: "jeff"}'